opsi-org/opsi-quick-install/README_Developer.md

 	+ Add the distriution in the procedure TLinuxRepository.Add .

 3. In osDistributionInfo:
-	+ Add the distriution to the const string Distribs of TDistributionInfo.
+	+ Add the distriution to the procedure TDistributionInfo.SetDistrAndUrlPart .
-	+ Add the distriution to the procedure TDistributionInfo.SetInfo .
+	+ Don't forget to add the distribution after test to
+        * the const string Distribs of TDistributionInfo,
+        * the changelog,
+        * the oqi manual.